bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ![The ports on the device](/images/Linux/Back.png)

-The 'back' of the device contains all the ports.
+The 'back' or 'top' of the device contains all the ports.
 These include a USB Type-A port, where you can easily attach a WiFi or Bluetooth adapter, USB keyboard, webcam, or really *any other device*. lsusb works, so have fun with that.

 The storage on this device is through a SD card -- I've sourced a few 8GB cards and they work fine, but at scale 32GB or 64GB are more readily available.
 This is the second most expensive line item in the BOM, coming in at about $2/each at quantity 10,000.